Our Lady of Medjugorje: Catholic Church response

-On September 19 2024, Vatican City, with the blessing of Pope Francis, granted "the spiritual event" of Medjugorje a 'Nihil Obstat', which means Catholics “are authorized to give it their adherence in a prudent manner.”
-This means that they encourage the departure of believers and church pilgrimages to Medjugorje, but do not enter into the question of alleged apparitions, and warn believers not to go to Medjugorje for 'alleged seers', but for the Queen of Peace, or in other words the Vatican offers its permission for devotion of Queen of Peace and Medjugorje.
+On September 19, 2024, the Vatican granted "the spiritual event" of Medjugorje a "Nihil Obstat", which means Catholics "are authorized to give it their adherence in a prudent manner", encouraging pilgrimages to Medjugorje without entering into the question of alleged apparitions.
+The Holy See also said believers should not to go to Medjugorje for "alleged visionaries" but for the Queen of Peace.